 Summer Transition Program

-The Summer Transition Program aims to expose students to Hofstra University campus life including services designed to help facilitate student success.
-Student experiences will be focused on 6 major themes, to include: academic exploration, academic success, community-building, campus engagement, mentorship and student life.
-This is a three-week academic course designed to engage students in activities and workshops to enhance performance in and outside the classroom.
-Students will work individually and in groups.
-Week 1 and 3 take place both online and on campus.
-Week 2 is the residential component of the program and takes place entirely on campus.
+The Summer Transition Program aims to introduce students to Hofstra University campus life, including services designed to support student success.
+Student experiences will focus on six key themes: academic exploration, academic achievement, community-building, campus involvement, mentorship, and student life.
+This three-week academic course is designed to engage students in activities and workshops that boost performance both inside and outside the classroom.
+Students will work alone and in groups.
+Weeks 1 and 3 occur both online and on campus, while Week 2 is the residential component, happening entirely on campus.

 What can I expect from the Summer Transition Program?